imalanh/Brick-Breaker/readme.txt

-To play this exciting game, please run Arkanoid.java.
+To play this exciting game, please run Arkanoid.java in the src folder.

 Have fun !